-One of the best loved production cruiser/racers around, her enduring popularity is due in a large way to an active and enthusiastic class association and her continued successes on the racing scene, as well as the tale of her survival in the disastrous gale-whipped 1979 Fastnet Race around Britain in which she was the only entrant in the smallest class of 58 boats to escape unscathed.
+One of the best loved production cruiser/racers around, her enduring popularity is due in a large way to an active and enthusiastic class association and her continued successes on the racing scene.
+Her reputation was no doubt aided by a tale of her survival in the disastrous gale-whipped 1979 Fastnet Race around Britain in which she was the only entrant in the smallest class of 58 boats to escape unscathed.
 Over 700 boats have been built in the UK, 87 in Canada, and she is still in limited production today.

 The release of the Contessa 26 in 1966 saw Jeremy Rogers Boatyard in Lymington, England make the switch from traditional wooden boats to fibreglass production.
 The fibreglass 26 footer was a resounding success for the yard and led to repeated customer demands for a bigger boat.
 Jeremy Rogers and David Sadler, one of his boatyard customers and the designer of the 26, once again got together over the Roger’s family dinner table to design a larger boat with the aim of replicating both the seaworthiness and the racing success of the 26.
 Changes in the racing rules from RORC to IOR rules at this time encouraged a variety of new hull shapes and designs.